-This document includes a series of numbered rules followed by a glossary.
+This document is the ultimate authority for Magic: The Gathering® competitive game play.
+It consists of a series of numbered rules followed by a glossary.
 Many of the numbered rules are divided into subrules, and each separate rule and subrule of the game has its own number.
-(Note that subrules skip the letters "1" and "0" due to potential confusion with the numbers "1" and "0"; subrule 704.5k is followed by 704.5m, then 704.5n, then 704.5p, for example.)
+(Note that subrules skip the letters "1" and "o" due to potential confusion with the numbers "1" and "o"; subrule 704.5k is followed by 704.5m, then 704.5n, then 704.5p, for example.)